-- EARTH OBSERVATION: for improved land use and land cover.
+- EARTH OBSERVATION: for improved land use and land cover information.

-Earth observation: Land use and cover data serves as input for the hydraulic and hydrologic model to calculate the roughness parameter and parameters for retention capacity, evaporation, rooting depth etc. Depending on the used model, mono-temporal or multi-temporal EO information (e.g. on spring, summer and autumn) will be used for land use and cover classification.
-These satellite EO data are brand new additions to the system to obtain actual land use and land cover classification data with sufficient resolution.
+Earth observation: Land use and cover data serve as input for the hydraulic and hydrological model to calculate parameters for retention capacity, roughness evaporation, rooting depth etc. Depending on the model used, mono-temporal or multi-temporal EO information (e.g. on spring, summer and autumn) serves as an input for land use/cover classification.
+These satellite EO from ESA SENTINEL-2 are new additions to the system to obtain actual land use and land cover classification data with sufficient resolution.

-Satellite communications: Satellite communications is used to transmit the sensor data in near real time to the data processing centre.
+Satellite communication: Satellite communication is used to transmit the sensor data in near real time to the data processing center.
 Satellite communication is not affected by events like floodwater, storms or avalanches.
 To reduce the costs thresholds are implemented so that satellite communication becomes active only when measured parameters overcome the defined thresholds.

-For catchments with sensors in remote areas without terrestrial communication, then satellite communication is the only way to transmit data to the processing center.
-Outside central and western Europe the GSM coverage can be low, therefore Satcomm can fully utilize its strength.
+For catchments with sensors in remote areas without terrestrial communication, satellite communication is the only way to transmit data to the processing center.
+Outside central and western Europe, the GSM coverage can often be patchy, therefore Satcom is more competitive.

-After the successful finalization of the feasibility study the EFFORS flood forecasting system is being developed during the demonstration phase.
+After the successful finalization of the feasibility study, the EFFORS flood forecasting system has been developed during the demonstration phase starting in April 2017.

-Presentations about the project goals and the flood forecast system are held at targeted user like hydropower plant operators or transport network operators.
-The final user requirements are defined and a customer feedback about the economic benefit of the enhanced flood forecast is requested.
+The final user requirements have been defined and a customer feedback about the economic benefit of the enhanced flood forecast was analysed.

-Starting from the user requirements, system requirements are derived to satisfy the needs of the users.
-Hard- and software requirements of the system are defined and transformed to detailed technical requirements of the system.
+Starting from the user requirements system requirements have been derived to satisfy the needs of the users.
+Hard- and software requirements of the system have been derived and transformed into detailed technical requirements of the system.

-The business analysis is updated with customer information about the benefit of the new system.
+The business analysis has been updated with customer information about the benefit of the new system.

-Plans are developed for the utilization of the pre-operational service by the user during the demonstration phase and the operational service during the operational phase.
+Plans have been developed for the utilization of the pre-operational service by the user during the demonstration phase and the operational service during the operational phase.